-See how to make a seam roll – This free seam roll pattern is for everyone who loves sewing.
-It will make your projects so much easier to press, and your seams better-looking!
+See how to make a seam roll – This seam roll pattern will make your projects so much easier to press, and your seams better-looking!
 And have you ever tried to neatly press gathers?
 A seam roll just makes that so much easier!
-Download your free template and make your own seam roll.
+Download your pdf template and make your own seam roll.

 This post contains affiliate links.
 Thanks for your support.
 Once you’ve made your seam roll, use it on these easy projects: